OmicsDI/edu-dev/content/post/partners.md

 offering a unified data deposition and discovery strategy across all three repositories.
 ProteomeXchange is a distributed database infrastructure; the potentially very large raw data component of the data is only held at the original submission database, while the searchable metadata is centrally collected and indexed.
-All ProteomeXchange data is fully open after release of the associated publication.
+All ProteomeXchange data is fully open after the release of the associated publication.

 ## MetabolomeXchange